interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitysupportedclasses.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method is called once when the Activity is starting up.
 It is called after
 the Activity is fully configured and all
 Activity components, such as web servers and communication channels,
 are running, though are not processing events yet.

+This event is typically used to set up any data structures or other non-Activity OCmponent-based
+resources you will use, like Managed Commands.

 Incoming messages on routes
 and web socket communications with the web servers are not handled until this
-method has completed.
+method has completed, though any messages which come in are queued for later processing.

 It is not recommended that messages be sent out during
-this method.
+this method, there is no guarantee that any of the communication channels are fully ready.
 Messages should be sent in
 ref:`onActivityPostStartup <onActivityPostStartup-reference-label>`.